ai4reason/ATP_Proofs/README.md

 - 41659 (71.97%) by Nov 25 (more Vampire)
 - 41792 (72.20%) by Nov 27 (more E with second round of heuristic premise minimization)
 - 42050 (72.65%) by Dec 2
+- 42172 (72.86%) by Dec 6 (more E with heuristic premise minimization)

 [1]: https://arxiv.org/abs/2002.05406
 [2]: https://doi.org/10.1007/978-3-030-29436-6_12